The category of $\pi$-finite spaces: Introduction

-\paragraph{Convention} This note is written in the language of \oo categories but we shall drop all ``$\infty$-'' prefixes and call higher categorical notions by their classical name (category always means \oo category, topos means \oo topos, colimit always means \oo colimit, pullback always means \oo pullback, etc.) When $n$-categories and $n$-categorical notions will be required for $n<\infty$, we shall use an explicit ``$n$-'' prefix.
+\paragraph{Convention} This paper is written in the language of \oo categories but we shall drop all ``$\infty$-'' prefixes and call higher categorical notions by their classical name (category always means \oo category, topos means \oo topos, colimit always means \oo colimit, pullback always means \oo pullback, etc.) When $n$-categories and $n$-categorical notions will be required for $n<\infty$, we shall use an explicit ``$n$-'' prefix.
+We refer to \cite{Lurie:HTT,Cisinski,Riehl-Verity:EICT} for basics on \oo category theory.
+All the arguments of the paper are formulated in terms that make sense in any model of \oo category theory (limits, colimits, exactness properties, adjunctions...).